qcc4cp/qcc/README.MacOS.md

 On MacOS it appears to make a difference whether or not the command-line option `-c opt` is passed to build targets.
 For example the file [`runall.sh`](src/runall.sh) uses this flag.

-Run these commands to verify things work as expected (replace ... with the appropriate path in your system):
+Run these commands to verify things work as expected.
+Replace ... with the appropriate path in your system.

 ```
 # This should build libqgates.so in .../qcc/bazel-bin/src/lib
+# Some systems require
+#    bazel build -c opt [target]
+# on all build/run targets.

 cd .../qcc/src/lib
-# on some systems: bazel build -c opt xgates
 bazel build xgates

 # Set PYTHONPATH to point to this directory